Mary Beard's Shock of the Nude on BBC2 - everything you need to know

 What time is Shock of the Nude with Mary Beard on BBC2?

-Shock of the Nude airs on BBC2 at 9pm on Monday 3rd February 2020.
+Shock of the Nude continues on BBC2 at 9pm on Monday 10th February 2020.